 Dr. Daniel Carlos Hughes and his research team are out to change that.

-Hughes, a researcher at the Institute for Health Promotion Research at UT Health San Antonio, the team behind Salud America!, is leading a new pilot intervention that takes a holistic approach to improve cancer survivors’ quality of life, thanks to a one-year, $50,000 grant from UT Health San Antonio MD Anderson Cancer Center.
+Hughes, a researcher at the Institute for Health Promotion Research at UT Health San Antonio, the team behind Salud America!, is leading a new pilot intervention that takes a holistic approach to improve cancer survivors’ quality of life, thanks to $50,000 in funding from the Mays Cancer Center at UT Health San Antonio and SA Cancer Council Circle of Hope.

 Hughes and his team have designed a holistic intervention to optimize physical, mental, and spiritual aspects of quality of life for any adult cancer survivor who seeks to enter the program.

 “Exercise is a part of it, but it’s only one part of it,” said Hughes.
 “The intervention also includes, diet, spirituality, meditation, yoga, and tailored psycho-social support.”

 Hughes and his team—a trans-disciplinary mix of researchers, including Dr. Alexis Ortiz, Chair of the Department of Physical Therapy, an advisory group of cancer survivors, and committed doctoral students—will recruit 30 study subjects this summer from greater San Antonio and South Texas.
 They will use a telemedicine platform deliver the tailored intervention and communicate continuously with study participants, Ortiz said.

 Subjects will undergo a 16-week intervention including: